pastas/pastas-plugins/docs/examples/index.rst

 .. rubric:: Modflow stressmodel

-`Using a Modflow model as a response function in Pastas`_
+`Using a Modflow model as a stressmodel in Pastas`_

-.. _Using a Modflow model as a response function in Pastas: modflow.html
+.. _Using a Modflow model as a stressmodel in Pastas: modflow.html

 .. rubric:: Cross-correlation